-Free Mobile App for Parents - Vaccines on the Go: What You Should Know
+Free Mobile App - Vaccines on the Go: What You Should Know

 It's easier than ever to get health information.
 But sometimes, it’s difficult to weed out the "good" information, which is scientifically accurate, from the "bad" information, which is not based on science.
 This is especially true for vaccines.

-In a continued effort to provide the public with information about the science, safety and importance of vaccines, the Vaccine Education Center at Children's Hospital of Philadelphia (VEC) created an app called Vaccines on the Go: What You Should Know so busy parents can access the information wherever and whenever they need it.
+In a continued effort to provide the public with information about the science, safety and importance of vaccines, the Vaccine Education Center at Children's Hospital of Philadelphia (VEC) recently updated its popular app, called Vaccines on the Go: What You Should Know, so anyone can access vaccine information wherever and whenever they need it.

 Vaccine app features

-Vaccines on the Go: What You Should Know contains information about:
+The redesigned Vaccines on the Go: What You Should Know mobile app continues to offer information about: